 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements.
-Full details may be found in the school's whistleblowing policy.
+The DSL or Headteacher or Safeguarding Governor may be approached.
+However, full details may be found in the school's whistleblowing policy.